New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico - NewsBreak

 DHS will provide more information about the process for Venezuelans here .

-The post New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico appeared first on Arizona Mirror .
+The post New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico appeared first on Arkansas Advocate .

 Comments / 0